farkon00/binarian/README.md

   To write comments use '//'.
 All symbols in line after '//' will be marked as comments.

   ## Expression
-   Expressions is lines in lines.
-But logical operators not make auto output, they will be replaced by result.
-Also you can't use set, input and output in expressions.
+   Expressions is lines in lines, but while execution they will be replaced with returns of keywords or functions.
+Also you can't use set, input and output etc. in expressions.
    Syntax :
    ```
    keyword (keyword arg (keyword arg arg)) arg